Hyperbaric Oxygen Therapy in Sudbury | Canada Hyperbarics Skip to main content

 Can Sudbury Hyperbarics treat emergency indications?

-No. Emergency indications require hospital-grade multiplace chamber capability.
+No. Time-critical emergencies (carbon monoxide poisoning, decompression sickness, gas embolism) require 24/7 hospital-grade multiplace chamber capability.
 Call 911; Ornge air ambulance or ground EMS will transport to a Southern Ontario hospital HBOT unit.
+Elective OHIP-funded indications are treated locally.

 How long does an HBOT session last?